 A COMMON SENSE APPROACH TO LOW FEE INDEXING

-Everyone has short, medium and long-term liabilities.
+Everyone has short, medium and long-term expenses.
 The problem with investing is that these time horizons involve uncertainty because we do not know the time horizons over which certain instruments exist and protect us.
 For instance, cash gives us near-term certainty, but poor long-term certainty (because it earns a zero or low return).
 Stocks, on the other hand, gives us little near-term certainty, but greater long-term certainty (because they generate higher, but volatile long-term returns).
 Traditional portfolio management applies allocation models that account for risk per unit of return, but fail to account for the problem of time within this process.
-The All Duration Investing approach adds the element of time by quantifying a portfolio for returns per unit of risk across time.
+The Defined Duration Investing approach adds the element of time by quantifying a portfolio for returns per unit of risk across time.

-This innovative approach to asset allocation helps improve the probability of meeting your financial goals by helping you better understand your liabiities and the way specific assets align with those liabilities.
+This innovative approach to asset allocation helps improve the probability of meeting your financial goals by helping you better understand your liabilities and the way specific assets align with those liabilities.
 This not only establishes a financial planning based foundation, but it applies a behaviorally robust solution to the problems that exist in Modern Portfolio Theory.

 Low Fee and Tax Efficient